daeldir/jbogidva/README.md

    good.
  - `book.css`: the css of this website.
 Not mandatory if you reuse the script only.
+ - `book.js`: a script that generate most of what never changes on the page.

 The root directory also contains: